tomaswolf/gerrit-gitblit-plugin/README.md

 # Building

 I use Eclipse for development with m2e and m2e-apt installed.
 Make sure m2e-apt is enabled for the project.
+(It's not really needed to build the plugin with Gitblit 1.7.x, since that uses Guice.
+It's only needed to build versions of the plugin based on Gitblit 1.6.x.)

 To build, run the maven target "package", for instance from the Eclipse IDE right-click the pom.xml file, select "Maven build..." from the context menu, enter "package" as target and click "Run".
 This produces a file "gitblit-plugin-_VERSION_.jar" in the target directory.